tsaarni/devenvs/fluentbit/README-using-fluentbit-as-wrapper.md

     json_date_key false
 ```

-It uses [Standard Input](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) as source and parses the logs using the parser defined in [`fluentbit-envoy-parsers.conf`](configs/fluentbit-envoy-parsers.conf).
+It uses [Standard Input](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) source and parses the logs using the parser defined in [`fluentbit-envoy-parsers.conf`](configs/fluentbit-envoy-parsers.conf).
 [Standard output](https://docs.fluentbit.io/manual/pipeline/outputs/standard-output) sink is used to forward the logs to the standard output of the container in JSON format.
+It could also stream the logs to a remote destination but for simplicity we are using the standard output only.
-The example also demonstrates optional processing of the HTTP access logs by using the [modify filter](https://docs.fluentbit.io/manual/pipeline/filters/modify).
+The example demonstrates optional processing of the HTTP access logs by using the [modify filter](https://docs.fluentbit.io/manual/pipeline/filters/modify).
-It adds a new field `disconnect` if the HTTP access log event contains [`DC`](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-response-flags).
+It adds a new field `disconnect` if the HTTP access log event contains letters [`DC`](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-response-flags).
-The `DC` flag indicates abrupt disconnection of the client before the HTTP response was delivered.
+The `DC` flag in Envoy HTTP access log indicates abrupt disconnection of the client before the HTTP response was delivered.

 The parser configuration in [`fluentbit-envoy-parsers.conf`](configs/fluentbit-envoy-parsers.conf) is as follows.